danxhuber/isoclassify/README.md

 parallel :::: isoclassify-test.tot
 ```

-and compare the output with a previous version
+and compare the output with a previous version.
+Note that there is a non-deterministic random sampler in reddening maps, so the output wont be exactly the same